ekremozan/Android-Services-Samples/README.md

 ![alt text](https://github.com/ekremozan/Android-Services-Samples/blob/master/Screenshot_1576621364.png)

-You can download and try this services.
-Also you can see the logs about lifecycle of services on logcat.
+Download the project and you can start and stop any service at any time.
+Also you can see the logs about life cycle of services on logcat.